-The present paper is based on a multi-proxy analysisstudy of a 7.38 m-long piston core (RHS-KS55) collected in front of the paleo-"Rhône de Bras de Fer" and "Grand Passon" Channels at 67 m water depth (latitude = N 43°14.35'; longitude = E 4°40.96') during the RHOSOS oceanographic cruise (R/V "Le Suroît", September 2008).
+The present paper is based on a multi-proxy study of a 7.38 m-long piston core (RHS-KS55) collected in front of the paleo"Rhône de Bras de Fer" and "Grand Passon" Channels at 67 m water depth (latitude = N 43°14.35'; longitude = E 4°40.96') during the RHOSOS oceanographic cruise (R/V "Le Suroît", September 2008).

-- 110 The detailed architecture of the Rhone subaqueous delta was determined from high-resolution seismic data (2000-5200 Hz Chirp system), together with core data constrained by C dates (Fanget et al., 2014).
-Radiometric dates were measured with accelerator mass spectrometer (AMS) C on well preserved benthic foraminifera or shells at Poznan Radiocarbon Laboratory (PRL, Poland), and at Laboratoire de Mesure 14C (LMC14) at Commissariat à l'Energie Atomique (CEA, France).
-Nevertheless, due to because of the low quantity of biogenic material carbonates in the proximal part of the Rhone - 115 prodelta, we experienced difficulties in dating core RHS-KS55 and observed some age inversions.
-Based on seismic and lithofacies correlations at the regional scale (Fanget et al., 2014), we excluded some C dates for core RHS-KS55.
-As a result, eight robust C dates were used to create the age model for the last ca. 9 kyr cal.
+The detailed architecture of the Rhone subaqueous delta was determined from high-resolution seismic data (2000-5200 Hz Chirp system), together with core data constrained by 14C dates (Fanget et al., 2014).
+Radiometric dates were measured with accelerator mass spectrometer (AMS) 14C on benthic foraminifera or shells at Poznan Radiocarbon Laboratory (PRL, Poland), and at Laboratoire de Mesure 14C (LMC14) at Commissariat à l'Energie Atomique (CEA, France).
+Nevertheless, because of the low quantity of biogenic carbonates in the proximal part of the Rhone prodelta, we experienced difficulties in dating core RHS-KS55 and observed somethree age inversions from 336 and 122 cm.
+Based on seismic and lithofacies correlations at the regional scale (Fanget et al., 2014), we excluded some 14C dates for core RHS-KS55-these three 14C dates for core RHS-KS55.
+We also excluded the three older 14C dates (unit U500, base of the core) since measured ages are considered older than true ages (due to incorporation of reworked benthic foraminifera; for more information, see section 4.1 and section 5.1).
+As a result, eight robust 14C dates were used to create the age model for the last ca. 9 kyr cal.
 BP.
-Ages are $\delta^{13}$ C-normalised conventional C years, and are corrected for an assumed air-sea reservoir effect of 400 years.
+Ages are δ13C-normalised conventional 14C years, and are corrected for an assumed air-sea reservoir effect of 400 years.
 Calendar ages were calculated using the program CLAM (version 2.2, Blaauw, 2010) and the Marine 13 calibration curve (Reimer et al., 2013).
-The age - 120 model was based on the linear interpolation between the dated levels using basic (non-Bayesian) age-depth modeling software (Blaauw, 2010).
+The age model was based on the linear interpolation between the dated levels using basic (non-Bayesian) age-depth modeling software (Blaauw, 2010).